ddrscott/ddrscott.site/docs/blog/2017/what-the-sql-recursive.markdown

 Please note, our target database is PostgreSQL.
 These examples may work with other databases, but might need some massaging to get them to work properly.
 Search online for the specific vendor's documentation if errors pop up.
-Try searching for "RECURSIVE queries {{DB VENDOR NAME}}".
+Try searching for "RECURSIVE queries $DB_VENDOR_NAME".
 Not all database vendors support the keyword `RECURSIVE`.

 ## Fibonacci Sequence